-Theoretically, a person who writes a defamatory review about your business can be tracked down and sued for it.
+In theory, people who write online reviews about your business can be tracked down and sued for it.

 Forbes recently covered an alleged defamatory review case between a landlord and a tenant.
-The specific statements made by this reviewer in this case will have to be proven if the tenant wants to escape a judgment of libel.
+In this case, the specific statements made by this reviewer will have to be proven if the tenant wants to escape a judgment of libel.

 Nobody should be able to destroy your business with their “opinions,” so make sure that you get the help that you need today.